11 BEST Open Source Tableau Alternatives (2026)

 - Go to Pentaho

-- Click “Download Enterprise Edition” and complete the “Submit Request” form to sign up and start for free.
+- Click “Download Enterprise Edition” and complete the “Submit Request” form to sign up and start for free using the 30-day trial.

 6) QlikView